PSC 473 Box 116

 Services for Spouses and Children of Deployed

-There are several organizations that offer services for spouses and children of deployed service members.
+FFSC offers briefs about children and deployment and puppet shows for children of a deploying sailor.
+These are available on request for commands or base groups.
+In addition to the Deployment Specialist, there are several organizations that offer services for spouses and children of deployed service members.
 For example, Military One Source offers programs such as dealing with deployment, preparing for deployment, reservist issues, and returning from deployment.
 FFSC offers a variety of DVD's for children of all ages.
 An Elmo DVD kit that is designed to help military families with children ages 3-5 cope with feelings, challenges, and concerns experienced during various phases of deployment: pre-deployment, deployment, and homecoming.
-For children ages 6-11 we have Mr. Poe and friends DVD, to help children adjusted to family reunion after deployment.
-Military Youth Coping with Separation DVD for ages 12-17 is a program designed help military youth cope with the stress created by military family member separations.
+For children ages 6-11 we have Mr. Poe and friends DVD, to help children adjust to family reunion after deployment.
+Military Youth Coping with Separation DVD for ages 12-17 is a program designed to help military youth cope with the stress created by military family member separations.

 FFSC offers a Japanese Spouse Support Group class, its purpose is to assist DOD's Japanese national spouses to understand and learn regulations, customs and lifestyles related to the U.S. Military.